nodejs/node/doc/guides/maintaining-npm.md

 been released.
 Once the "next" version has been promoted to "latest" the PR should be updated as necessary.

-One week after the "latest" release has been promoted, it can land on master assuming no major regressions are found.
-There are no additional constraints for Semver-Major releases.

 The specific Node.js release streams the new version will be able to land into are at the discretion of the release and LTS teams.